 A History of Preston's Annual Egg Rolling

-Preston's ever-popular and annual Egg Rolling event on Avenham & Miller Parks is a favourite amongst locals and visitors.
+Preston's ever-popular and annual Egg Rolling event on Avenham and Miller Parks is a favourite amongst locals and visitors.
 Each year you can look forward to an Easter Bonnet competition, bundles of entertainment and, of course, lots of Egg Rolling!
-All this and more has been enjoyed for over 150 years after the first Egg Rolling event took place on Avenham Park.
+All this and more has been enjoyed for over 150 years from when the first Egg Rolling event took place on Avenham Park.

-Today the Egg Rolling on Avenham & Miller Parks mainly sees a more modern version of rolling chocolate eggs down its steep slopes.
+Today the Egg Rolling on Avenham and Miller Parks mainly sees a more modern version of rolling chocolate eggs down its steep slopes.